pau-pa/IRWA-2021-final-project-part-4/README.md

 ```
 python web_app.py
 ```
 You will see in the terminal a message displaying your localhost IP and port.
 Access that address via web browser.
 It will take some time to load.
-Once you can acces it, you can write queries you want and you will see the results.
+Once you can acces to it, you can write the queries you want and you will see the results.

 ## Requirements